ropensci/roweb3/content/champions/files/champions_template.md

 ## General information

-* Full Name
+* Full Name: _Your given and family names_
-* Email
-* [] Please, check if you applied to the champions program before.
-  * [] Please, check if you attended to the workshop we offer for people that wasn't selected in the last call.
+* Email: _The email address we should use to contact you_
 * Country: _country of residence_.
 * Timezone: _your residency city timezone expressed in UTC_
-* Pronouns: _please share preferred pronouns (optional)_
+* Pronouns: _Please share the pronouns you would like us to use when referring to you (optional)_
 * Language: _what language(s) do you prefer for your communication during the training and mentoring calls?_
-* GitHub or GitLab: _please, provide link to your profile_
+* GitHub or GitLab: _please, provide link to your profile.
+Share the full url, for example, https://github.com/ropensci_ _We recommend that you make your profile informative._
+- _Fill your GitHub profile information (and to keep it up-to-date)._
+- _Pin your most important repositories.
+They can be repositories you contributed to._
+- _Publicize the organization memberships you want to show._
+- _Add a profile README_
 * Twitter: _please, provide link to your profile (optional)_
 * Website: _please, provide link to your website  (optional)_
 * Affiliation: _please provide your affiliations to university/institution/organization or other employer_